intershop/intershop-pwa/docs/guides/migrations.md

 To use the new [configurable theme](./themes.md#configurable-theme) feature, the feature toggle `extraConfiguration` needs to be enabled.

 A new `TokenService` is introduced to be only responsible for fetching token data from the ICM.
-However all necessary adaptions for the identity providers and the `fetchToken()` method of the UserService are removed in order to be completely independent of `TokenService`.
+However, all necessary adaptions for the identity providers and the `fetchToken()` method of the UserService are removed in order to be completely independent of `TokenService`.
 If your identity providers should use the `OAuthService` to handle the authentication, please make sure to instantiate a new `OAuthService` entity within the identity provider.
 The `getOAuthServiceInstance()` static method from the `InstanceCreators` class can be used for that.
-Furthermore the handling of the anonymous user token has been changed.
+Furthermore, the handling of the anonymous user token has been changed.
 It will only be fetched when an anonymous user intends to create a basket.

 We added an Address Doctor integration as a new extension which can be enabled with the feature toggle `addressDoctor` and [additional configuration](./address-doctor.md).